 Can iron be purchased?

 Yes it can.
-But why buy scrap iron when you can reclaim it by smacking a radiator with a sledge hammer until it is reduced to 2” chips?
-The cupola was built from a couple of 55 gallon drums lined with refractory heated with gas and air blown from a reversed Kirby vacuum cleaner engine.
-Even now limestone gravel costs a little over a dollar a pound.
-Still, the head of graduate sculpture declined this simple purchase in favor of sending graduate students to crawl along the train tracks to steal it off the railbeds.
-Army surplus binder was mulled with sand to make molds which were filled with 3000 degree molten iron in an unventilated foundry.
-The primary ingredient there, diisocyanate, had only a year earlier been the center of what is still considered the world’s most devestating industrial accident.
+But why buy scrap iron when you can reclaim it by smacking a radiator with a sledgehammer until it is reduced to two-inch chips?
+Such was the thinking in the graduate sculpture department.
+We created as if in a post apocalyptic crisis.
+The cupola was built from a couple of 55-gallon drums lined with refractory heated with gas and air blown from a reversed Kirby vacuum cleaner engine.
+Even now, limestone gravel costs a little over a dollar a pound.
+The head of graduate sculpture declined this simple purchase in favor of graduate students crawling along the train tracks to steal the gravel off the railbeds.
+Army surplus binder was mulled with sand to make molds which were filled with 3000-degree molten iron in an unventilated foundry.
+The primary ingredient there, diisocyanate, had only a year earlier been the center of what is still considered the world’s most devastating industrial accident.

 I was a badass.
 Or so I thought.
 I had climbed mountains.
 I had been homeless in New York.
 I jumped in.